 IAB strives to reuse existing functions and interfaces defined for access.
 In particular, Mobile-Termination (MT), gNB-DU, gNB-CU, UPF, AMF and SMF as well as the corresponding interfaces NR Uu (between MT and gNB), F1, NG, X2 and N4 are used as baseline for the IAB architectures.
 Modifications or enhancements to these functions and interfaces for the support of IAB will be explained in the context of the architecture discussion.
 Additional functionality such as multi-hop forwarding is included in the architecture discussion as it is necessary for the understanding of IAB operation and since certain aspects may require standardization.

-The Mobile-Termination (MT) function has been defined a component of the Mobile Equipment.
+The Mobile-Termination (MT) function has been defined as a component of the Mobile Equipment.
 In the context of this study, MT is referred to as a function residing on an IAB-node that terminates the radio interface layers of the backhaul Uu interface toward the IAB-donor or other IAB-nodes.

 Figure 6.1.1-1 shows a reference diagram for IAB in standalone mode, which contains one IAB-donor and multiple IAB-nodes.
 The IAB-donor is treated as a single logical node that comprises a set of functions such as gNB-DU, gNB-CU-CP, gNB-CU-UP and potentially other functions.
 In a deployment, the IAB-donor can be split according to these functions, which can all be either collocated or non-collocated as allowed by 3GPP NG-RAN architecture.
-IAB-related aspects may arise when such split is exercised, which will be explored at a later stage of the study.
+IAB-related aspects may arise when such split is exercised.
 Also, some of the functions presently associated with the IAB-donor may eventually be moved outside of the donor in case it becomes evident that they do not perform IAB-specific tasks.

 6.1.2 Operation in SA-mode and NSA-mode